 Pick your way around buttress roots and lichen-encrusted boulders as you contour west of the range crest through some of the most beautiful and least visited rainforest along the trail.
 Take your time negotiating steep descents and ascents, and be careful where you put your feet as obstacles are many and the rich volcanic soil can be slippery.
-Where the trail meets the escarpment edge take extra care—one slip could be fatal!
+Where the trail meets and skirts the escarpment edge take extra care!
 A grove of piccabeen palms in a saddle at the head of westerly-flowing watercourse* marks the start of a slow and steady uphill climb towards your final peak.

 *In a good season, water might be found a short distance downstream (to the west).

-About 7.5km (4-5hrs) after leaving camp, you reach Bare Rock—the perfect sunlit spot to enjoy a well-deserved break and views in all directions.
-Gaze north across the canopy of the rainforest through which have just traversed, and admire ‘The Ramparts’ where sheer cliffs drop hundreds of metres into the valley below.
+About 7.5km (4–5hrs) after leaving camp, a steep rock scramble brings you to Bare Rock—the perfect sunlit spot to enjoy a well-deserved break and views in all directions.
+Gaze north across the canopy of the rainforest through which have just traversed and admire ‘The Ramparts’ where sheer cliffs drop hundreds of metres into the valley below.

-From Bare Rock it is an easy 5.8km (2-3hr) descent to Cunninghams Gap along a well-defined track.
+From Bare Rock it is an easy 5.8km (2-3hr) descent to Cunninghams Gap along a well-defined track that is popular with day walkers.
 The rainforest canopy along the ridge top gives way to eucalypt woodland and then a montane heath with emergent grasstrees, banksias and giant spear lilies hugging the impressive sides and peak of Mount Cordeaux.
 Pause at the lookout for sweeping views towards Brisbane and south across ‘The Gap’ to Mount Mitchell and peaks of the Scenic Rim beyond, then disappear again under the shady, green rainforest canopy for the final hour of your amazing Scenic Rim Trail journey.